stfu23489/AutoCookie/README.md

 Currently Auto Cookie can automate the following tasks.

 * Automatically clicking the big cookie up to 100 times per second.
-As well as an option to click even faster when under a buff that affects the number of cookies earned when the big cookie is clicked.
+As well as an option to click up to an additional 100 times per second when under a buff that affects the number of cookies earned when the big cookie is clicked.
 * Automatically clicking golden cookies and wrath cookies when appropriate.
 * Casting Force the Hand of Fate at opportune times.
 * Spam buying/selling cursors with Godzamok, Spirit of Ruin in the pantheon to break the game.

 ## Source

-There's just one javascript file: `https://elekester.github.io/AutoCookie/AutoCookie.js`
+There's just the one javascript file: https://elekester.github.io/AutoCookie/AutoCookie.js

 ## Using Auto Cookie